Saul Slaying Nahash and the Ammonites; Samuel Anoints Saul and Sacrifices to the Lord

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 In what is perhaps the most dramatic battle scene in the Morgan Picture Bible, Saul cleaves the skull of the fleeing Nahash with his sword.
 Nahash's companions are also attacked from the right by a company entering from the gateway of Jabesh-Gilead.
 In the left border, a man is raised off the ground as he catapults a huge stone.
 At the bottom, Saul is publicly anointed by Samuel, and peace offerings are sacrificed before the Lord; the head of God appearing from clouds on the right, curiously, has been supplied with the cruciform halo of Christ.

 Saul and his army devastate the Ammonites.
 Nahash attempts to flee the battlefield, but Saul, crowned and wearing an orange tunic, cleaves his enemy's skull with his sword.
 The Ammonites are assailed from all sides.
 From atop the battlements, an archer takes aim at the only unwounded Ammonite.
 An enormous catapult, pulled completely taut, will send a boulder crushing through the Ammonite ranks.
 Another contingent of Israelites emerges from the city gates and deals fatal blows with sword and club; an Ammonite in a blue tunic is violently unhorsed by a soldier wielding a battle ax.
-(1 Kings 11:11)
+(I Samuel 11:11)

 A Proven Leader